MobiSense/Ziggo-Device/README.md

 ## Read before start

-Getting started with ZIGGO-CaaS-Switch/ZIGGO-TSNPerf is a ==pretty hard== task.
+Getting started with ZIGGO-CaaS-Switch/ZIGGO-TSNPerf is a ***pretty hard*** task.
 Users/developers need to have sufficient basic knowledge and be prepare to for a long periond of learning and debugging.

 Please refer to [basic_knowledge.md](docs/basic_knowledge.md) to check if you have ability to use ZIGGO competently.